 1. Special Issue on Transforming Libraries in China through Innovative User-Centered Services

 Dr. Lian Ruan Ruan works with Dr. Xingye Du on monitoring 20 research papers for the special issue of the IGI International Journal of Library and Information Services, entitled “Transforming Libraries in China through Innovative User-Centered Services.”
 Dr. Xingye Du is the Co-Editor-in-Chief.
 She was an IFSI visiting scholar in fall 2017 and she is the Managing Editor of the National Science Library, Chinese Academy of Sciences.
-The special issue is divided into two parts Volume 10, Issue 1 and 2, to be published in 2020 and 2021.
+The special issue is divided into two parts Volume 9, Volume 10, and published in 2020 and 2021.
 Dr. Ruan Lian submitted two Prefaces to Kayla Bishard (IGI editor) and Brian Doherty (IGI editor-in-chief).

 Book on Academic Library Development and Administration in China

 In September 2016, Head Librarian Dr. Lian Ruan, Director Qiang Zhu at Peking University Library, and Dr. Ying Ye at Nanjing University published a book on Academic Library Development and Administration in China.
 It provides a resource to promote Sino-U.S. communication and collaboration between their academic libraries.
 In considering the relationship between China and the West, this publication serves as a timely reflection on the expanding global field of information science.
 This publication is intended for librarians, researchers, university administrators, and information scientists in both the U.S. and China.